Nanophyetus: Discovery

 In contrast, N. salmincola was not recognized to be a source of an infection until a researcher purposefully infected himself in a scientific experiment in 1958.
 Besides Philip experimentally infecting himself with the North American N. salmincola, the first naturally acquired human intestinal infection cases were observed between September 1974 and October 1985.
 The study revealed 10 patients who presented with positive N. salmincola stool samples and either gastrointestinal complaints or otherwise unexplainable peripheral blood eosinophilia.
 7 patients recalled ingestion of undercooked or raw fish.
 Of those who were not given effective treatment, symptoms and/or eggs in stools persisted for 2 or more months before spontaneously resolving.
 It was hypothesized that the movement, attachment, and irritation of the adult worms in the small intestine mucosa was the likely cause of gastrointestinal symptoms and peripheral eosinophilia.

 Two years after the first 10 cases of human infection with N. salmincola were reported in 1987, Fritsche et al. reported ten additional cases of human nanophyetiasis.
 Five presented with gastrointestinal complaints and the other five had unexplained peripheral eosinophilia.
 Nine out of ten recalled eating inadequately cooked fish.
 This time, praziquantel was the effective treatment of choice.

 In 1990, the first case of human infection with N. salmincola without ingestion of raw or undercooked contaminated fish was reported.
 A man was infected through hand contamination while handling highly infected, fresh-killed, coho salmon.
-A diagnosis of nanophyetiasis was made based on gastrointestinal discomfort, peripheral blood esoinophilia and a positive stool sample.
+A diagnosis of nanophyetiasis was made based on gastrointestinal discomfort, peripheral blood eosinophilia and a positive stool sample.
 Treatment with praziquantel was effective.

 None of the human cases of infection with either the North American or Siberian subspecies reveal infection by the Neorickettsia helminthoeca carried within the trematode, which was discovered in 1950.
 Infection by rickettsia helps to explain the more fatal outcome afflicting canids.